Exclude extreme values

 - Open an activity that includes Revenue or Engagement metric types, then click the Reports tab.

-- Click the gear icon to display the Report Settings options.
+- Click the gear icon to display the Settings dialog box.

-- Toggle the Exclude Extreme Values option on or off, as desired.
+- Slide the Exclude Extreme Values toggle to the "on" or "off" position, as desired.